PoliticalGraveyard.com

 Paxson, Edward M. — of Pennsylvania.
 Chief justice of Pennsylvania state supreme court, 1889-93; resigned 1893.
 Burial location unknown.

-PAXTON (Soundex P235) — See also AXTON, BRAXTON, CLAXTON, HAXTON, PATON, PAXON, PAXSON, PEXTON, PIXTON, SAXTON, THAXTON.
+PAXTON (Soundex P235) — See also AXTON, BRAXTON, CLAXTON, HAXTON, MAXTON, PATON, PAXON, PAXSON, PEXTON, PIXTON, SAXTON, THAXTON.

-PAXTON: See also William Paxton Burts — John Paxton Espie — Daniel James Moody, Jr.
+PAXTON: See also William Paxton Burts — John Paxton Espie — Daniel James Moody Jr.

 Paxton, Bill See Billy Paxton